BeejLuig/BeejLuig.github.io/_posts/2017-06-03-become_a_wizard_with_google_apps_script.markdown

 }
 ```

-Dropping the subject to lower case and trimming the trailing whitespace is a good way to make sure we are catching all of the emails.
+Dropping the subject to lower case and trimming the trailing whitespace is a good way to make sure we are catching all of the emails we want.

 **Logger.log("Logging logs with Logger")**